 Biblical places from the times of Ramses II

 What was Ramses II best known for?

-Rameses II was best known for the undisputed prosperity of the population, the victories that made Egypt the greatest empire of the time, the monumental buildings erected, and all this, coupled with propaganda, meant that towards the end of his life, Rameses the Great was regarded as a god.
+Rameses II was best known for the undisputed prosperity of the population, the victories that made Egypt the greatest empire of the time, and the monumental buildings erected.
+And all this, coupled with propaganda, meant that Rameses the Great was regarded as a god towards the end of his life.

-Some modern authors have different points and identify the Pharaoh of the Exodus during Moses time with Rameses II’s son and successor, Meneptah, and others with Ahmose I, the founder of the 18th dynasty.
-The flight of the Jews from Egypt, however, is not confirmed by any Egyptian source.
+Some modern authors have different points and identify the Pharaoh of the Exodus during Moses’ time with Rameses II’s son and successor, Meneptah, and others with Ahmose I, the founder of the 18th dynasty.

 How many wives did Ramses the Great have?